datagouv/hydra/README.md

 ## CSV conversion to database

 Converted CSV tables will be stored in the database specified via `config.DATABASE_URL_CSV`.
 For tests it's same database as for the catalog.
 Locally, `docker compose` will launch two distinct database containers.

+## Tests

+To run the tests, you need to launch the database, the test database, and the Redis broker with `docker-compose -f docker-compose.yml -f docker-compose.test.yml up -f docker-compose.broker.yml up -d`.

+Then you can run the tests with `poetry run pytest`.

+If you would like to see print statements as they are executed, you can pass the -s flag to pytest (`poetry run pytest -s`).test.
+However, note that this can sometimes be difficult to parse.

 ## API